merefield/discourse-chatbot/README.md

 For Chatbot to work in Chat you must have Chat enabled.

-### Function extensions
+### Tool extensions

-Other plugins can add tools by loading zero-argument subclasses of `DiscourseChatbot::Function`.
-Chatbot discovers subclasses that are not in its built-in function list.
-Trust-level tool settings only control built-in tools and do not affect extension functions.
+Other plugins can add tools by loading zero-argument subclasses of `DiscourseChatbot::Tool`.
+Chatbot discovers subclasses that are not in its built-in tool list.
+Trust-level tool settings only control built-in tools and do not affect extension tools.
 An extension class may define `self.available?(opts)` to decide at request time whether it should be exposed; classes without this method remain available by default.
 If an extension raises while checking availability or initializing, Chatbot logs the error and omits that extension without